 Ebotse Links has a unique range where golfers hit range balls into the large central dam near the clubhouse.
 The floating balls then drift back to shore to be collected.
 It is open to visitors (R100 a day for unlimited balls) and membership is available.
 It is home to the Grant Veenstra Academy, and club fittings are done.

 1/ The developers of this highly successful estate, with 720 homes, rehabilitated a large wetland on the estate next to Rynfield Dam which had been left to struggle when the property was a quarry.

-2/ Ebotse is home to two promising young players, 19-year-old Jayden Schaper who has turned pro after a stellar amateur career, and 16-year-old Kiera Floyd, who has a handicap index of +6.4.
+2/ Ebotse is home to upcoming star Jayden Schaper who has turned pro after a stellar amateur career.
 Schaper has twice shot 61 at Ebotse Links, and won the 2019 SA Strokeplay Championship at De Zalze.

 3/ The double-storey clubhouse, with a Doppio Zero restaurant, has a prominent outlook over Rynfield Dam, and the ninth and 18th holes run in opposite directions along the shoreline.
 The dam is used for Formula One powerboat racing and water skiing.